rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

 Align output file: Report
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-A report file is written that records the settings used to run alignment and summarizes the results of alignment.
+A report file, ``align-report.json``, is also written that records the settings used to run alignment and summarizes the results of alignment.
 See :doc:`../formats/report/align` for more information.

 Align: Troubleshooting